outdreamer/build-a-cure-1/docs/specific_methods/applications_of_solution_automation.md

+# Applying solution automation methods in repo

+  - what can you use system analysis & interface math to build?

 ## Predicting Interface Evolution

   - given that we currently understand object & system definitions, the object model seems optimal to us right now, with current tech & information

   - what if the assumption that the object exists is flawed?